 - 4. All conduct and behaviour occurring on Social Media must comply with the Code of Conduct and Ethics. - 5.
-Participants may not engage in the following behaviour on Social Media: - a) Posting a disrespectful, hateful, harmful, disparaging, or insulting comment on a social medium. - b) Posting a picture, altered picture, or video on a social medium that is harmful, disrespectful, insulting, embarrassing, suggestive, provocative, or otherwise offensive. - c) Creating or contributing to a Facebook group, webpage, Instagram account, Twitter feed, blog, or online forum devoted solely or in part to promoting negative or disparaging remarks or commentary about NA or its stakeholders or reputation - d) Any instance of cyber-bullying or cyber-harassment where incidents of cyber-bullying and cyber-harassment can include but are not limited to the following conduct on any social medium, via text message, or via email: regular insults, negative comments, vexatious behaviour, pranks or jokes, threats, posing as another person, spreading rumours or lies, or other harmful behaviour.
+Participants may not engage in the following behaviour on Social Media: - a) Posting a disrespectful, hateful, harmful, disparaging, or insulting comment on a social medium that is directed at a Participant, Nordiq Alberta, Nordiq Canada or another Member1, or at other individuals connected with Nordiq Alberta or Nordiq Canada or its Members - b) Posting a picture, altered picture, or video on a social medium that is harmful, disrespectful, insulting, embarrassing, suggestive, provocative, or otherwise offensive, and that is directed at a Participant, Nordiq Alberta, Nordiq Canada or another Member, or at other individuals connected with Nordiq Alberta or Nordiq Canada or its Members - c) Creating or contributing to a Facebook group, webpage, Instagram account, Twitter feed, blog, or online forum devoted solely or in part to promoting negative or disparaging remarks or commentary about Nordiq Alberta, Nordiq Canada, its Members, or their stakeholders or reputation - d) Inappropriate personal or sexual relationships over a social medium between Individuals who have a Power Imbalance in their interactions, such as between Athletes and coaches, Directors and Officers, committee members and staff, officials and Athletes, etc.